cakebatterandsprinkles/portfolio-gatsby/src/posts/42-typescript.md

 **Tuples:**

-Tuple is a data structure very similar to the array.
-It is used to represent a fixed number of elemens that belong to a single thing in a certain order.
+A tuple is a data structure very similar to an array.
+It is used to represent a fixed number of elements that belong to a single thing in a certain order.

 ```typescript
 // Let's create a simple object: